technmsg/blog/v2/content/2020/08/01/noco-genius.md

 <a href="https://www.flickr.com/photos/techmsg/50170425903/in/dateposted/" title="NOCO GENIUS5 Unboxing (6/6)"><img src="https://live.staticflickr.com/65535/50170425903_148ccda672_z.jpg" width="640" height="360" alt="NOCO GENIUS5 Unboxing (6/6)"></a>

-Build quality is excellent: the units are aren't large, but feel solid and hefty.
+Build quality is excellent: the units aren't large, but feel solid and hefty.

 The Mode button is firm but has an audible and tactile click when depressed.
 The AC cord is about 4 1/2 feet long and the weather-resistant DC cord is about 5 1/2 feet long, which is good for most of my usage but [ten foot DC extension cables](https://amzn.to/2P5j93t) ($11) are available.